TAX HIVE PRIVACY STATEMENT

 Your right to limit information sharing.
-Certain laws, including Federal Law for our United States customers, provides our customers with the right to limit our information sharing activities in certain circumstances.
+Certain laws, including Federal Laws for our United States customers, provide our customers with the right to limit our information-sharing activities in certain circumstances.
 For example, you may have the right to limit our sharing of information to both affiliates and third parties for marketing purposes.

 Non-responsive services, links, and integrations

 Advertising and analytics